LLNL/merlin/docs/source/modules/introduction.rst

 stack can be quite large, such that our team couldn't possibly keep track of it all.
-These are valid concerns; however, we've found it much easier to quickly develop a portable system with a small team by treating (appropriately chosen) third party libraries as underlying infrastructure (sure you *could* build and use your own OS or compiler, but *should* you?).
+These are valid concerns; however, we've found it much easier to quickly develop a portable system with a small team by treating (appropriately chosen) third party libraries as underlying infrastructure.
+(Sure you *could* build and use your compiler, but *should* you?)

 Merlin manages the increased risk that comes with relying on software that is out of our control by:

 1. Building modular software that can easily be reconfigured / swapped for other tech
 2. Participating as developers for those third-party packages upon which rely (for instance we often kick enhancements and bug fixes to maestro)
 3. Using continuous integration and testing to catch more errors as they occur

 This section talks about some of those underlying technologies, what they are, and